manish-in/storm/README.md

 The interface for each module is defined in `knowledge_storm/interface.py`, while their implementations are instantiated in `knowledge_storm/storm_wiki/modules/*`.
 These modules can be customized according to your specific requirements (e.g., generating sections in bullet point format instead of full paragraphs).

+#### LangGraph prototype

+The file `knowledge_storm/storm_graph.py` shows how the same four modules can be wired together using [LangGraph](https://python.langchain.com/docs/langgraph/).
+Each stage – knowledge curation, outline generation, article generation and article polishing – becomes a node in a `StateGraph`.
+The resulting `STORMGraph` class exposes a simple `.run()` method just like `STORMWikiRunner` but highlights the explicit data flow between stages.
+Because the modules remain independent, the LangGraph version retains the modularity of the original `dspy` pipeline and can be maintained or extended without affecting the individual components.

 ### Co-STORM

 If you have installed the source code, you can customize Co-STORM based on your own use case